Lectio Divina – 3rd Sunday of Easter (April 23rd)

 What does the Lord personally want you to do?

-Lectio Divina – Palm Sunday of the Passion of the Lord (March 28th) – Cycle B
+Lectio Divina – 1st Sunday of Lent (Feb.
+26th) – Cycle A

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”